cxzczxzc/iam_drg/README.md

  - Terraform Cloud Service Account
  - VPC Network with at least 1 subnet
  - APIs enabled based on service selection
 * There is a `Terraform Cloud Service Account` which is essentially the project level service account.
-This account is used for granting roles to project level identities, so that they can access their required resources.
+This account is used for IaC, as well as for granting roles to project level identities, so that they can access their required resources.
 * The list of roles that can be granted, however, is restriced.
-This restriction is enforced in code, by an IAM condition.
+This restriction is enforced in code using IAM conditions.
 This service account itself has `roles/resourcemanager.projectIamAdmin` as well as other admin roles for approved services, which can be found in `variables.tf` file.
-* The viewer group gets read-only roles assigned to it.
-This would enable users to view services through the console but restrict the ability to perform any CRUD operations.
-There are exceptions to this, such as BigQuery.
-For BigQuery additional roles might need to be provisioned in order to ensure operability through the console.
 * Users use the Terraform Cloud Workspace, which is authenticated and authorized to create resources in the GCP Project by the `Terraform Cloud Service Account`.

 ## Technical Details about the DRG IAM condition